pcroland/pptu/README.md

 "Simple" captchas can be solved automatically without 2captcha or user interaction.

 ### BroadcasTheNet
-* selenium-wire and undetected-chromedriver are required for credential login to pass the Cloudflare challenge.
-  You'll also need Xvfb on Linux as ChromeDriver's headless mode is detected by Cloudflare.
 * Movie support is not yet implemented.

 ### PassThePopcorn